tracom1/tracom1.github.io/_posts/blog/2017-12-22-Another-Blockchain-Post.md

 <figcaption><a href="https://cdn.pixabay.com/photo/2016/11/10/05/09/bitcoin-1813503_1280.jpg">Source: Pixabay</a></figcaption>
 </figure></center>

-It's been in the news a lot lately, so I feel like I would be remiss if I didn't address the portions of the Blockchain elephant in the room.
-I'll hop on the bandwagon, and tell you even more about the crytocurrency craze, probably most of which you already know.
+It's been in the news a lot lately, so I feel like I would be remiss if I didn't address the idential Blockchain elephant in all our rooms.
+I'll hop on the bandwagon, and tell you even more about the cryptocurrency craze, probably most of which you already know.

 I will not try to address the finances behind it, and I certainly will endorse neither purchasing nor abstention from purchasing cryptocurrency.
 You can read the financial implications for yourself.
 If you want to invest, that's really your personal decision -- and I won't try to dissuade you.
 I will however tell you that right now, the mania is INSANE, and I recommend not getting caught up in the fever or soon you'll be hanging people as witches.